nullndr/nullndr/README.md

 ### Hi there 👋

-I'm Andrea, mainly a back-end and system italian developer.
+I'm Andrea, mainly an italian back-end and system developer.

 I'm a Vim lover.